-For localities far from former ice sheets. a first approximation of the impact of sea-level change on coastal paleogeography is to take global models of eustatic sea-level variation and apply them to selected bathymetric contours (e.g., Van Andel 1989a, 1989b).
+For localities far from former ice sheets, a first approximation of the impact of sea level change on coastal paleogeography is to take global models of eustatic sea-level variation and apply them to selected bathymetric contours (e.g. Van Andel 1989a, 1989b).
 This can give useful general results, depending on the level of accuracy required, but is limited by a number of uncertainties and potential errors.
 Navigational charts provide bathymetry that is quite accurate down to depths of about 30 m, sufficient to allow ships to navigate safely, but below that depth soundings give only the most general indication and a false sense of smooth topography that may disguise local complexity.
-Sediment cover, the growth of coral reefs, erosion associated
+Sediment cover, the growth of coral reefs, erosion associated with transgressive phases, and other factors can also affect the accuracy of paleoshoreline and coastal landscape reconstructions.
+Also, different proxies for measuring sea level change give somewhat different results, together with a substantial margin of error on the dating of particular sea-level stands, so that even if one can establish with confidence where the shoreline was when sea-level was, say, 40 m below present, the dating of that event may be

 Figure 2.
-Global sea-level change over the past 140,000 years according to the isotope record of deep-sea cores, showing the correction indicated by measurements of elevated marine terraces.
+Global sea level change over the past 140,000 years according to the isotope record of deep-sea cores, showing the correction indicated by measurements of elevated marine terraces.
 Horizontal bars indicate approximate date and depth of submerged shorelines, which may be re-worked at successive sea-level stands after initial formation.
-Visibility of marine resources shows the periods when archaeological sites on or close to the modern coastline were close enough to the paleoshoreline to accumulate remains of marine food resources (data from Chappell and Shackleton 1986; Lambeck and Chappell 2001; Shackleton 1987; Van Andel 1989a; drawn by G. Bailey).
+Visibility of marine resources shows the periods when archaeological sites on or close to the modern coastline were close enough to the palaeoshoreline to accumulate remains of marine food resources (data from Chappell and Shackleton 1986; Lambeck and Chappell 2001; Shackleton 1987; Van Andel 1989a, drawn by G. Bailey).